Designing a Summer Speed Block: From Sub‑16 min 5K to Sub‑33 min 10K

 Closing & suggested workout: A starter speed session

-If you’re ready to try the approach, here’s a simple, data‑driven workout that captures the spirit of the summer speed block.
-It’s designed for a runner with a recent 5 km time of around 18 minutes (roughly 5.8 min/km) and a max HR of 185 bpm.
+Ready to try this method?
+Below is a straightforward, data‑informed session that captures the spirit of a summer speed block.
+It suits a runner with a recent 5 km time near 18 minutes (about 5.8 min/km) and a maximum HR around 185 bpm.

 Workout – “Summer Speed Starter” (≈ 45 minutes total)